 The above tables are complemented by the following alarm traps (as defined in the acBoard MIB).
-For more details, see Getting Started with SNMP on page 40.
+For more details, see Getting Started with SNMP.

-- acFanTrayAlarm: Fault in the fan tray or fan tray missing (see Fan Tray Alarm). - acPowerSupplyAlarm: Fault in one of the power supply modules or power supply module is missing (see Power Supply Alarm).
+- acFanTrayAlarm: Fault in the fan tray or fan tray missing. - acPowerSupplyAlarm: Fault in one of the power supply modules or power supply module is missing.